ismaelfaro/vr-video/README.md

 # VR-video
-Polymer Web Component to create virtual reality 360 video viewer.
+360 video viewer in Svelte Component and Web Component with Mobile and VR support.

 It use babylonjs engine.
 Check more information about  [Babylonjs] (https://www.babylonjs.com/)